 Knowing your fertile window is valuable.
 Obsessing over every temperature reading is counterproductive.

 💬 Want a personalised fertility plan for your age and situation?
-Dr. Suganya Venkat creates customised 90-day protocols based on your bloodwork, history, and goals.
+Dr. Suganya Venkat’s 90-day Fertility program creates customised protocols based on your bloodwork, history, and goals.
 Start a conversation on WhatsApp, no pressure, just clarity.

 When to Seek Help {#when-to-seek-help}